≥90% of participants will know how to manage pain appropriately.

-The first recommendation suggests that chronic pain should be managed primarily with nonpharmacologic therapies and nonopioid pharmacologic therapies.
-Opioid therapy should be considered only when the potential benefit in pain control and functional improvement is outweighed by the risks.
+The first recommendation suggests that chronic pain should be managed primarily with nonpharmacologic and nonopioid pharmacologic therapies.
+Opioid therapy should be considered only when the risks outweigh the potential benefit in pain control and functional improvement.
 When opiates are used, they should be combined with nonopioid and nonpharmacological therapy.

 Appropriate non-pharmacological therapies include weight loss, physical therapy, exercise, psychological therapies, and selected intervention procedures (joint injections).
 Nonopioid pharmacotherapy may include NSAIDs, acetaminophen, cyclo-oxygenase (COX)-2 Inhibitors, some anticonvulsants, and some antidepressants.
-The use of nonopioid pharmacotherapy is associated with a significant reduced risk of overdose.
+The use of nonopioid pharmacotherapy is associated with a significantly reduced overdose risk.

 When opioid therapy is initiated, the prescriber should determine how effectiveness will be evaluated.
 Also, treatment goals should be established with the patient before starting therapy.
 Goals should include relief in both pain and improvement in function.
 Conditions that lead to progressive functional impairment or injuries such as spinal cord trauma may have a primary goal of pain relief as opposed to improvements in physical function.
 The social and emotional well-being of patients should also be considered.

 Functional goals may include returning to work, attending specific recreational activities, walking around the block, or taking the dog for a walk.
-Assessing for depression and anxiety as well as other psychological conditions is an important aspect of managing the whole patient.
-Generally, if pain and function are not improved on opioid therapy, tapering, or discontinuing should be strongly considered.
+Assessing for depression, anxiety, and other psychological conditions is an important aspect of managing the whole patient.
+Generally, if pain and function are not improved on opioid therapy, tapering or discontinuing should be strongly considered.

 A written agreement should also be used that discusses how opioids will be prescribed and monitored and how they will be tapered or discontinued.
-Situations, where opioids should be tapered or discontinued, including when opioids are not needed, side effects become too severe, or treatment goals not being met.38
+Situations, where opioids should be tapered or discontinued include when opioids are not needed, side effects become too severe, or treatment goals are not met (Dowell et al., 2016).

 The third recommendation suggests that providers should discuss the risks and benefits of opioid therapy both before and during treatment.
 Also, the responsibilities of both the patient and the clinician should be laid out before and during therapy.